-- 1. DVD, "Bearer of the Morning" the documentary - 2.
-"Te Ata," the documentary Viewing Guide and Answer Key - 3.
-Te Ata, Discussion Questions for after viewing - 4.
-Device for filming storytelling presentations - 5.
-Placards-- classroom set of primary source documents, advertisements for a Chautauqua, photographs, letters, telegrams and a map of the Indian Territory including the Chickasaw Nation. - 6.
-Highlighters native storyteller documentary mentor stereotype culture cultural trait the Chickasaw Nation prejudice primary source indigenous legacy Americanization
+1. DVD, Bearer of the Morning: The Life of Te Ata Thompson Fisher, the documentary 2.
+Bearer of the Morning: The Life of Te Ata Thompson Fisher, the documentary Viewing Guide and Answer Key

+3. Bearer of the Morning: The Life of Te Ata Thompson Fisher, Discussion Questions for after viewing

+4. Device for filming storytelling presentations

+5. Placards-- classroom set of primary source documents, advertisements for a letters or telegrams

+Chautauqua, photographs, a map of Indian Territory including the Chickasaw Nation,

+6. Highlighters